jay-joshy/allergyguide/content/tools/oit_calculator.md

   - Liquids: mgPerMl (mg protein per millilitre)
   - There should be a function `mgPer100ToMgPerUnit(uiValue, unit)` that will do this
 - Units & serialization: will store Decimal fields as strings in JSON that holds state (and reconstructing with `new Decimal(str)`).
+- Use Decimal everywhere for arithmetic.
+Never convert to JS number for arithmetic.
+Format to number/strings only for display/export.
 - foodBThreshold applies to neat mass (m) - i.e. once the required mass for a given P is ≥ threshold we switch to DIRECT food B
 - Precision: Use Decimal (decimal.js) for all calculations; format for display only.
 - Warnings: Non-blocking; show yellow and red warnings with recommended fixes.
 Red warnings should be acknowledged to export/print (but do not block edits).
+- We will NOT store acknowledgment state

 ### Editing a protocol: behaviours